AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-services-api/howtos/pdf-watermark-api.md

 :
 ### Appearance (_appearance_)

 * **Foreground**  (*appearOnForeground*) : Specifies the placement of the watermark on the page.
 It can appear in the foreground or background.
-The default value is false, placing the watermark in the background.
+The default value is true, placing the watermark in the foreground.
 * **Opacity**  (*opacity*) : Specifies the opacity of the watermark, represented as an integer percentage value ranging from 0 to 100.
 The default value is 100.

 ## REST API